gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

 <pb n="2"/>

 (b) An acute on the ultima changes to a grave (`) when a word follows without intervening punctuation:

 <foreign xml:id="p3.1">ἀδελφὸν ἔχει</foreign>: <gloss target="p3.1">s/he has a brother.</gloss>

+(c) If the accent on the nominative of an o-stem noun is an acute, the accent is an acute also in the accusative.
+This makes sense given the statement above, for the accusative singular because that ending is short and cannot bear a circumflex accent.
+If you remember that a circumflex involves a rising and then a declining tone, it makes sense: the short syllable is not long enough for the up and down tones -- that requires more length.

+That said, the accusative plural ending, -ους, is long but it still does not bear a circumflex.
+The reason is probably that the ending -ους comes from *-ονς and was thus originally short.

+The bottom line is that an accented long final syllable can take a circumflex but it does not have to.
+You just have to remember those places where the long final syllable takes an acute.

 ## [§ 4](#para4).
 Cases.

 The different endings give you information about how a noun is used in a sentence.
 English retains traces of such a system in its pronouns.
 Thus we can say:

 >  She saw him.<br/>